LGBTQIA+ Resources

 LGBTQIA+ stands for “Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, Asexual, and to be inclusive to everyone, the LGBTQIA full acronym has changed to add the plus at the end.
 This works to allow the acronym to cover new subsects of the community.”

 Yes, Mercy has the GLOW UP club with the aims to educate, empower, and transform the unknowing minds of others through the use of workshops and partaking in community events to spread the awareness for the LGBTQIA+ community.
-GLOWUP offers support and raises awareness for the LGBTQIA+ community at Mercy College.
+GLOWUP offers support and raises awareness for the LGBTQIA+ community at Mercy University.
 For more information, contact mercycollegeglowup@gmail.com.

 No, Allies are always welcomed!